GSTT-CSC/gstt-csc.github.io/_projects/AIC003-osteoporosis.md

 success-criteria: Increased referrals and identifications of vertebral compression fractures
 alternatives: <a href="https://www.zebra-med.com/bone-health-solution"> NanoxAI</a>.
 Retrospective and prospective trials are planned to take place in the early 2022.
 The results will determine whether this clinical problem will be solved with NanoxAI's BoneHealth solution
 ---
-Background osteoporosis is easily treatable if identified, but can lead to complex fractures at other sites if undiagnosed, especially in the hip where a > 50% mortality at 12 months over the age of 80.
+Osteoporosis is easily treatable if identified, but can lead to complex fractures at other sites if undiagnosed, especially in the hip where a > 50% mortality at 12 months over the age of 80.
 Currently, 70% of vertebral compression fractures are undiagnosed though they are the most common osteoporotic fracture.
 This project would work in conjunction with the current fracture liaison service quality improvement project.

 <b>Clinical lead(s)</b>: Davina Mak <br>
 <br>